Oceania: Arts

-The artistic creations of native Oceanians varies greatly throughout the cultures and regions.
+The artistic creations of native Oceanians vary greatly throughout the cultures and regions.
 The subject matter typically carries themes of fertility or the supernatural.
 Petroglyphs, tattooing, painting, wood carving, stone carving, and textile work are other common art forms.
 Art of Oceania properly encompasses the artistic traditions of the people indigenous to Australia and the Pacific Islands.
 These early peoples lacked a writing system, and made works on perishable materials, so few records of them exist from this time.
 Indigenous Australian rock art is the oldest and richest unbroken tradition of art in the world, dating as far back as 60,000 years and spread across hundreds of thousands of sites.
 These rock paintings served several functions.
 Some were used in magic, others to increase animal populations for hunting, while some were simply for amusement.
-Sculpture in Oceania first appears on New Guinea as a series of stone figures found throughout the island, but mostly in mountainous highlands.
+Sculpture in Oceania first appears on New Guinea as a series of stone figures found throughout the island, but mostly in the mountainous highlands.
 Establishing a chronological timeframe for these pieces in most cases is difficult, but one has been dated to c.
 1500 BCE.

-By 1500 BCE the Lapita culture, descendants of the second wave, would begin to expand and spread into the more remote islands.
+By 1500 BCE, the Lapita culture, descendants of the second wave, would begin to expand and spread into the more remote islands.
 At around the same time, art began to appear in New Guinea, including the earliest examples of sculpture in Oceania.
 Beginning c.
 1100 CE, the people of Easter Island would begin construction of nearly 900 moai (large stone statues).
 At c.
 1200 CE, the people of Pohnpei, a Micronesian island, would embark on another megalithic construction, building Nan Madol, a city of artificial islands and a system of canals.
 Hawaiian art includes wood carvings, feather work, petroglyphs, bark cloth (called kapa in Hawaiian and tapa elsewhere in the Pacific), and tattoos.
 Native Hawaiians had neither metal nor woven cloth.